 - High iodine foods

-- Capsaicin-containing peppers (chili pepper, red chilli flakes, cayenne pepper)
+- Capsaicin-containing peppers (chili pepper, red chili flakes, cayenne pepper)

 - All meats